 Toronto-based designer Lukasz Kos seems to have an affinity for Japanese lanterns.
 Endowed with a lattice-frame design, 4Treehouse essentially mimics them, reveling in 2-ton design that rests 20 feet above the ground.
 The open design allows air, wind, and light to waft through throughout the structure, while still solidifying a barrier with the outside world.
 The structure provides 410-square-feet of space, too, and features a rolling staircase so occupants can enter whether the structure is stationary or gently swaying in the breeze.
 Still, the best part of the slender building is its minuscule impact on the environment — a mere four cables support the entire lodging in the canopy.

 Architecture studio Atelier Lavit built this treehouse in the woods of Raray, a commune in northern France, near the castle Chateau Raray.
 Despite the ancient surroundings, the treehouse itself is unmistakably modern, with the exterior composed of straight, interlaced wood planks.
 Atelier-Lavit claims the geometric design draws on birds’ nests for inspiration.
 With 23 square meters (roughly 247 square feet) of space, it’s a cozy building, with a bedroom, bathroom, and lounge with a view of the surrounding forest.
+Stay a night in the Origin for just $370.
 The interior has a raw look, brimming with natural light, so renters can feel at home among the trees.
 The addition of a suspended bridge leading to the treehouse, and a rooftop terrace, make it a cool spot for adventurous travelers.